What can I do about an injured or ill employee?

-An employee with a psychological or physical illness or injury can pose a multitude of challenges for an employer.
+An employee with an illness or injury can pose some challenges for an employer.

 An employer may wish to take steps to determine whether the employee is fit for work and/or to perform the inherent requirements of their role, for example, if:

 - An employee is absent from work for an extended period without satisfactory evidence or explanation